Ext-analogues of Branching laws: Preliminaries

-For this definition to make sense, it must first be proved that $\Ext^i_G[\pi,\pi']$ is a finite-dimensional vector space over $\C$ for all integers $i$, and are zero beyond some range of integers $i$.
+For this definition to make sense, we must first prove that $\Ext^i_G[\pi,\pi']$ is a finite-dimensional vector space over $\C$ for all integers $i$.
 An obvious remark which will be tacitly used throughout this paper is that if

 is an exact sequence of smooth $G$-modules, then if any two of the $\EP_G[\pi_1,\pi'], \EP_G[\pi,\pi'],$ $\EP_G[\pi_2,\pi'], $ make sense, then so does the third (finite dimensionality of the Ext groups, and zero beyond a stage), and